 Both configurations are considered in these constructions – the fully-inflated state as well as the packed-to-store situation.
 Some simply fold up into tiny bundles that can be wrapped and snapped for easy storage.
 Others actually roll up into objects that can be used in other ways, like this sleeping-bag-turned-stool.

-Pragmatics are certainly a factor, but there is some fun at work here too – playful fabric fruit bowls and flower places are either experimental or made for the hardcore urban camper who insists on bringing absolutely everything with them everywhere they go to deploy on demand.
+Pragmatics are certainly a factor when it comes to this inflatable furniture, but there is some fun at work here too – playful fabric fruit bowls and flower places are either experimental or made for the hardcore urban camper who insists on bringing absolutely everything with them everywhere they go to deploy on demand.